charasyn/Information/README.md

 :+1: Created By: Matt Dixon, Cesur Kavaslar, Steven Ding

-Pull request welcome!
+:sparkles: Pull request welcomed!
 You name will be added here!!

 ## 1. Create GitHub Account :star:
 Many of you may already have a GitHub account, if you do you can skip this step.
 If you don’t have an account, go to [github.com](github.com) and create one: